Last updated: 2026-08-12

 2. (Optional) Use the Generate script for: toggle to flip the direction

-5. Click Open in Query Tab to load the script against the destination connection (safer default — one click never executes), or open the dropdown next to it and pick Open & Execute to load the script and immediately kick off the normal execute flow.
-Because sync scripts contain DROP statements, the standard destructive-query confirmation dialog gates the actual execution.
+6. Click Open in Query Tab to load the script against the destination connection (safer default — one click never executes), or open the dropdown next to it and pick Open & Execute to load the script and immediately kick off the normal execute flow.
+The standard destructive-query confirmation gates the actual execution — for the DROP statements sync scripts contain, and for a column change that would destroy stored data.

 Schema Compare script preview showing generated ALTER TABLE and CREATE INDEX statements with syntax highlighting